- Everything you need to know to manage this season!

 After you attend a tournament or exhibition game out of Zone 4 that you received a permit to participate in, the gamesheet MUST be sent to our Zone 4 Discipline Coordinator, Daryl Pickering.
 His email is: firstname.lastname@example.org .
 His phone number is: 1-403-598-7255.
 If there are any suspensions from exhibition games the notice of suspension will come from Daryl.

 Team Managers are required to obtain travel permits for any exhibition games or tournaments that are played outside of your Zone.
 Leduc is in Zone 4, a map can be found on the website showing the towns that are included in Zone 4.
+You must obtain permits to host exhibition games in Leduc as well.
 Any league games played outside of Zone 4 do not require a permit.
 If you have any questions at all please contact your Risk Manager - email@example.com.
 Any special events performed as a team as well require a permit, ie: off-ice conditioning, team meals, parties or traveling to watch a sporting event.

 Each player/coach should fill out a medical information sheet, these forms can be found on the LMHA website.
 These forms should be kept with the team medical bag at all times in a sealed envelope.
 Having the medical sheets close can provide important information in the case of an emergency, as well as provide contact information for family physicians and emergency contacts when the parents are unavailable.

 In the case of any accident/injury, a report must be submitted to Hockey Alberta within 90 days of the date of the incident.
-The Team Manager should carry blank injury forms at all times (the form is attached to this email), this form needs to be filled out immediately, if the player needs medical attention the form should accompany them to the hospital for the doctor/dentist to fill out at the time.
+The Team Manager should carry blank injury forms at all times (the form can be found here), this form needs to be filled out immediately, if the player needs medical attention the form should accompany them to the hospital for the doctor/dentist to fill out at the time.
 If the form is not available please ensure that name, address and phone number of the attending physician is written down so the form can be mailed to them.
 Once the form is filled out entirely a copy should be kept in the managers files and the original should be given to the Risk Manager to send onto Hockey Alberta.